gravitational/gravity/docs/5.x/manage.md

 ## Gravitational Teleport

-Telekube uses [Teleport](https://gravitational.com/teleport) to implement Remote Assistance.
-Teleport is an open source SSH server bundled with Telekube and it provides the following capabilities:
+Gravity uses [Teleport](https://gravitational.com/teleport) to implement Remote Assistance.
+Teleport is an open source SSH server bundled with Gravity and it provides the following capabilities:

-* It manages SSH identities and access rights to a Telekube Cluster.
+* It manages SSH identities and access rights to a Gravity Cluster.
   The Ops Center acts as a certificate authority (CA) capable of creating short-lived SSH sessions keys for accessing Clusters.

-* Every Telekube Cluster runs in its own Kubernetes cluster and also runs a local SSH certificate authority (CA) which manages remote access rights to that cluster.
+* Every Gravity Cluster runs in its own Kubernetes cluster and also runs a local SSH certificate authority (CA) which manages remote access rights to that cluster.

-* Telekube Clusters establish outbound SSH tunnels to the Ops Center.
+* Gravity Clusters establish outbound SSH tunnels to the Ops Center.
 These tunnels are used to report application health and check for updates.

-* The Ops Center also acts as an "SSH jump host" (aka, "SSH bastion"), allowing the Ops Center to remotely access any server inside the Telekube Clusters.
+* The Ops Center also acts as an "SSH jump host" (aka, "SSH bastion"), allowing the Ops Center to remotely access any server inside the Gravity Clusters.

 For more information, the [Teleport Architecture Document](http://gravitational.com/teleport/docs/architecture/) covers these topics in depth.

-## Creating Telekube Clusters
+## Creating Gravity Clusters

 The command `tele create` command can be used to provision a new remote cluster.
 The new cluster will be remotely accessible and managed via the Ops Center.